Transylvanian Saxons: Loss of elite status and unification with the Kingdom of Romania

 Emperor Joseph II attempted to revoke the Unio Trium Nationum in the late 18th century.
 His actions were aimed at the political inequality within Transylvania, especially the political strength of the Saxons.
 Although his actions were ultimately rescinded, many Saxons began to see themselves as being a small minority opposed by nationalist Romanians and Hungarians.
 Although they remained a rich and influential group, the Saxons were no longer a dominant class within Modern Age Transylvania.

 The Hungarians, on the other hand, supported complete unification of Transylvania with the rest of Hungary.
-Stephan Ludwig Roth, an Evangelical Lutheran pastor and intellectual who led the German support for Romanian political rights, eventually opposed the unification of Transylvania with Hungary and was executed by the Hungarian military tribunal during the revolution.
+Stephan Ludwig Roth, a Lutheran pastor and intellectual who led the German support for Romanian political rights, eventually opposed the unification of Transylvania with Hungary and was executed by the Hungarian military tribunal during the revolution.

-Although the Hungarian control over Transylvania was defeated by Austrian and Imperial Russian forces in 1849, the Austro-Hungarian Compromise of 1867 (Ausgleich) between Austria and Hungary in 1867 did not represent a positive transformation for the political rights of the Saxons.
-After the end of World War I, on 8 January 1919, the representatives of the Transylvanian Saxons decided to support the unification of Transylvania with the Kingdom of Romania.
+Although the Hungarian control over Transylvania was defeated by Austrian and Imperial Russian forces in 1849, the Austro-Hungarian Compromise of 1867 (Ausgleich) between Austria and Hungary did not represent a positive transformation for the political rights of the Transylvanian Saxons.

-They were promised full minority rights, but many wealthy Saxons lost part of their land in the land reform process that was implemented in the whole of Romania after World War I. Subsequently, taking into account the rise of Adolf Hitler in Germany, many Transylvanian Saxons became staunch supporters of national socialism, with the Evangelical Lutheran Church losing, eventually, very much of its influence in the community as time passed by.
+After the end of World War I, on 8 January 1919, the representatives of the Transylvanian Saxons decided to support the unification of Transylvania with the Kingdom of Romania, as did other German groups in the newly enlarged state (e.g. Bessarabia or Bukovina Germans).
+They were promised full minority rights, but many wealthy Saxons lost part of their land in the land reform process that was implemented in the whole of Romania after World War I. Subsequently, taking into account the rise of Adolf Hitler in Nazi Germany, many Transylvanian Saxons became staunch supporters of national socialism, with the Evangelical Lutheran Church gradually losing very much of its influence in the community, shortly before and during the outbreak of World War II.